khpavel/clindoc-app-backend/API_SPECIFICATION.md

 **Notes:**
 - Loads the Document by ID, ensures user has access to its study, and checks that `document.type == "csr"`
-- Returns the linked CSRDocument structure for editing
+- Returns the linked OutputDocument structure for editing
-- If the CSRDocument doesn't exist for the Document, it will be automatically created with default sections
+- If the OutputDocument doesn't exist for the Document, it will be automatically created with default sections
 - The frontend can navigate by `document_id` instead of only by `study_id`
-- If a CSRDocument already exists for the study but is not linked to the Document, it will be linked automatically
+- If an OutputDocument already exists for the study but is not linked to the Document, it will be linked automatically
 - This endpoint uses the same normalized CSR loading logic as `GET /api/v1/csr/{study_id}`, ensuring consistent behavior
 - The returned `document_id` can be used consistently across CSR, QC, and RAG endpoints